JoeyStanley/real/pages/r-workshops.md

 ## Introduction to the Tidyverse ([Part 1](/downloads/180302-tidyverse_part1.html) and [Part 2](/downloads/180323-tidyverse_II.html))

 The tidyverse is a suite of packages that includes `dplyr` and `tidyr` which help you wrangle your data.
-In this two-part workshop, we'll learn some of the common functions in the tidyverse and compare them to base R, showing that there are multiple ways to accomplish the same task in R. Part 2 in particular looks at how to reshape and transform your data, merging it with other dataset, and other super useful and powerful tools.
+In this two-part workshop, we learn some of the common functions in the tidyverse and compare them to base R, showing that there are multiple ways to accomplish the same task in R. Part 2 in particular looks at how to reshape and transform your data, merging it with other dataset, and other super useful and powerful tools.

 *Additional Materials:* You may also be interested in PDFs for [Part 1](/downloads/180302-tidyverse_part1.pdf) and [Part 2](/downloads/180323-tidyverse_II.pdf).
 An older version that combines elements of both parts can be found here as a [PDF](/downloads/171110-tidyverse_handout.pdf) or [RMarkdown](/downloads/171110-tidyverse.html) file.